the best of the city under one roof

-Spanning 50,000 square feet and three floors, Time Out Market Chicago celebrates the very best the city has to offer with its 18 kitchens, demonstration kitchen, event kitchen, three bars, entertainment platform with bleacher seating and an all-season rooftop bar complete with impressive skyline views.
+Spanning 50,000 square feet and three floors, Time Out Market Chicago celebrates the very best the city has to offer.
+From morning through night, guests can experience Time Out Market Chicago’s 18 kitchens, demonstration kitchen, event kitchen, three bars, entertainment platform with bleacher seating and an all-season rooftop bar complete with impressive skyline views.

 “Time Out Market Chicago brings a new culinary and cultural experience to the West Loop—we are excited to welcome our guests to this spectacular space” said Didier Souillat, CEO of Time Out Market.
 “We created this place to showcase the outstanding talent of which Chicago is so rich.
 Every day of the week from morning to night, our guests get to enjoy some of the city’s best food, see top chefs in action, sip cocktails created by leading local mixologists and come together around communal tables—and if this wasn’t enough, there are also exciting cultural activations.
 This year, we have opened five Time Out Markets in North America and the one in Chicago is the largest of them—it’s a big celebration of this fantastic city and it is dedicated to democratizing fine dining.
 We are making fine dining casual, and casual extraordinary.”